Updated: Sep 22

 Just as a thief can smash-and-grab from a car in a matter of seconds, a skilled catalytic converter thief can walk away with one in under a minute with a battery-powered hand-held circular saw.
 Such a theft can get them $250 from a scrapyard, while it could cost the car owner $2000-$4000 to replace it, if they can even find a repair shop that has any spares in stock.
 According to the Washington Post, the Prius is a prime target because it has two catalytic converters and is less prone to corrosion than all-gas cars.
 Fox News reported that other popular targets are: Ford F-series pickup, Honda Accord, Jeep Patriot, Chevy Silverado, Ford Econoline, and Honda CRV.
 Presumably, the ground clearance on some of these other targets makes them easy pickings.

 All but four of the thefts from automobiles this year in the ANC3B zone have occurred in front of commercial or multi-family buildings or in their parking lots.
 Fortunately, protecting your car is fairly easy if you are proactive.
 A common fix is to weld two pieces of rebar to the car’s frame around the catalytic converter.
 It won’t stop a thief if they really want it, but cutting through will take 5-7 minutes with a typical handheld saw rather than 1 minute, so likely they will pass you by for easier targets.
-Hopefully that promise by Mayor Bowser to add 347 police offers to the roster will result in at least one more for Second District and increased patrols through Glover Park.
+Hopefully that promise by Mayor Bowser to add 347 police officers to the roster will result in at least one more for Second District and increased patrols through Glover Park.

 * Note that crime stats include all of ANC3B, which includes part of Cathedral Heights to the north of Glover Park.